 THE ANSWER IS NO.

 Do you want to offer your clients legal translations and revisions performed by a person who is less qualified than an Attorney-Translator/Revisionist?
 Do you want to give your clients a translation or document prepared by a person who is a non-native speaker of the given language?

 If either of your answers are “NO”, you should strongly consider outsourcing your translation and revision work to an Attorney-Translator/Revisionist at our company, MAI LEGAL SOLUTIONS.

-Among the benefits that have already been described, we promise to help to avoid the hidden costs of having to review the translations performed by and documents drafted by simple legal translators, having to correct errors, among others, in interpretation, to free up attorney hours so that they may deal with more productive activities and, finally, to save money for the end client.
+Among the benefits that have already been described, we promise to help to help you to avoid the hidden costs of having to review the translations performed by simple legal translators, having to correct their errors in interpretation, lexicon and terminology, to help you to save time by freeing up attorney hours so that your attorneys and staff may deal with more productive activities and, finally, to help you to save money for your organization and to save money for the end client.